MaanasTaneja/Real-Time-PBR-Renderer/README.md

-# OpenGL Project - PBR Engine with Image Based Lighting
+# Real Time Physically Based Renderer with an IBL Pipeline.

 ## Overview